nhsconnect/fgm-risk-indication-service/index.md

 summary: A brief introduction to getting started with the FGM Information Sharing Service FHIR&reg; Messaging API.
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the FGM Service FHIR Messaging API.
-Some areas are being formulated and iterative updates to content will be added on a regular basis." %}
+{% include important.html content="This site is now deprecated by NHS Digital.
+Use the [v.2.1.1 site](https://developer.nhs.uk/apis/fgm-v2.1/index.html) instead." %}

 # Background to FGM Information Sharing System #